-The linear gain setting mode allows independent programming of the resistance between the digital potentiometer terminals, through R{AW} and R{WB} the string resistors, allowing very accurate resistor matching.
+The linear gain setting mode allows independent programming of the resistance between the digital potentiometer terminals, through the R{AW} and R{WB} string resistors, allowing very accurate resistor matching.

-The high bandwidth and low total harmonic distortion (THD) ensure optimal performance for ac signals, making it suitable for filter design.
+The high bandwidth and low total harmonic distortion (THD) ensure optimal performance for ac signals, making these devices suitable for filter design.

-The low wiper resistance of only 40 Ω at the ends of the resistor array allows for pin-to-pin connection.
+The low wiper resistance of only 40 Ω at the ends of the resistor array allow for pin-to-pin connection.

-The wiper values can be set through an I2C-compatible digital interface that is also used to read back the wiper register and EEPROM contents.
+The wiper values can be set through an SPI-/I2C-compatible digital interface that is also used to read back the wiper register and EEPROM contents.